-Iowa has a great reputation for strong work ethic (from what I heard, ask most any Floridian employer and if you’re from Iowa….you’re hired!)!
+(Original Post Date 9/7/2015) Iowa has a great reputation for strong work ethic!
+We know it!
+And from what I’ve heard, ask most any Floridian employer and if you’re from Iowa, you applied and you got the skills….you’re hired!!
 Click here for a free online Occupational Work Ethic Inventory (OWEI).

-Personally, I am proud of my children (and my husband’s) work ethic.
-Recently, my son Jake covered for a person who called in sick; resulting in working 11 hours in one shift.
-The next day, his boss from Jimmy John’s offered him a raise!
+Personally, I am incredibly proud of my children (and my husband’s) work ethic.
+For example, just recently, my son Jake covered for a co-worker who called in sick; resulting in him working 11 hours in one shift for Jimmy John’s.
+The next day, his boss offered him a raise!
+Which was taken!

 Jake is a fan of Zombies!

 Arin, although at this time she still works her two jobs at the Des Moines Public Library (Library Aid at the Franklin branch) and Zombie Burger as a host; is dropping down to only one day a week at the library through September.
-She will then be working only one job….as she needs time to be a 19 year old!
+She’ll then be working only one job as she needs time to be a 19 year old!
 Working 60 hours a week takes its’ toil on a person.
 Plus Arin’s considering going to college!
 (She has strong interest and entry level skills in sign language.)
 Psssst: Arin, check this out about DMACC’s program in ASL.

 Workers Monument, by Artist Michael Stutz, State Capitol Grounds, Corner of East 9th Street and East Grand Avenue, Des Moines, Iowa